sehoon787/courses/2024_fall/project/README.md

 Check the CUDA version
 \
 `nvcc --version`
+\
+'nvidia-smi'

 Select the command at the bottom of the table, after seleting the right "Compute Platform" For example, if the CUDA version is 11.8, then run the following command:
 Note that torchdata is added.

-`conda install pytorch torchvision torchaudio torchdata pytorch-cuda=11.8 -c pytorch -c nvidia`
+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
 \
-`conda install tensorflow-cpu`
+`conda install tensorflow`

 Install HuggingFace **Transformers** and **Datasets**.
 \